0

 Nowadays, fish-less cycling with plants is the rage.
 This involves adding liquid ammonia regularly into a new tank; fully setup except for livestock or plants, to grow the bacteria colonies.
 Follow these 3 steps:

-1. A dose of 2ppm of ammonia is added, then the water is tested after a couple of days (takes about 3 days or so from a cold start to even see levels change).
-When ammonia levels start to decline, one would start seeing a build-up of nitrite.
-The first step of the ammonia oxidation cycle is started (but not necessarily completed).
+1. A dose of 2ppm ammonia is added, then the water is tested after a few days (it takes about 3 days from a cold start to see any change at all).
+When the ammonia levels start to drop, you would see a build-up of nitrite.
+The first step of the ammonia oxidation cycle has started (but not necessarily completed).

-2. Additional ammonia is then added every day to feed the bacteria (add enough to raise levels back to around 2ppm).
-After many more days, nitrite levels would fall, and one can then measure nitrate levels rising as the bacteria converting nitrite to nitrate has populated.
-This takes longer than step 1 as the bacteria responsible for nitrite conversion to nitrate populates more slowly.
+2. Additional ammonia is then added each day to feed the bacteria (enough to bring the levels back up to around 2ppm).
+After many more days the nitrite levels would fall and you can then measure the rise in nitrate levels as the bacteria that convert nitrite to nitrate have colonised.
+This will take longer than step 1 because the bacteria responsible for converting nitrite to nitrate are slower to populate.

-3. Eventually, even with additions of ammonia, nitrites and ammonia would measure at 0 after a 6hr period, while nitrates accumulate.
+3. Eventually, even with the addition of ammonia, nitrites and ammonia would be measured at 0 after 6 hours, while nitrates would accumulate.
 The ammonia cycling process for the tank is now complete.
-The entire process can take 4-6 weeks depending on tank parameters.
+The whole process can take 4-6 weeks depending on the tank parameters.

-Typically, we would change 80% of tank water to reduce nitrates before adding livestock.
-Adding starter bacteria cultures at step 1 greatly speeds up the process.
-Bacteria products work, but many are sensitive to temperature.
-Depending on how it is transported and stored, cultures could be DOA (dead on arrrival).
-That is the main risk/downside with bacteria products.
+Typically, we would change 80% of the tank water to reduce nitrates before adding animals.
+Adding starter bacterial cultures at step 1 speeds up the process considerably.
+Bacterial products work, but many are sensitive to temperature.
+Depending on how they are transported and stored, cultures can be DOA (dead on arrival).
+This is the main risk/disadvantage of bacterial products.

 2. With the use of starter bacteria products, cycling time can be shortened to a week plus.
 After filling the tank, we recommend letting the tank soak for a couple of days without running the filter.
 On the second or third day, do a 100% water change then start running the filter.
 This removes organic debris, dust and sugars released from the woods and prevent the filter from taking up a lot of debris at the start.
 After starting the filter, dose the starter bacteria culture into the filter intake.
 We would increase the KH to 3dKH and add a few pieces of limestone (about 200 grams of Seiryu per 100 litres) temporarily to the tank to prevent tank water from becoming too acidic if the water is super soft.